Two Republican members of Congress participated in a white nationalist’s conference. Mitt Romney called them ‘morons.’

 “You’ve been handed the responsibility to fight for our Constitution and stand for our freedoms, and stop the Democrats, who are the Communist Party of the United States of America,” Greene said.

 Romney wasn’t the only conservative to criticize Greene for her Friday speech, given hours before she addressed the Conservative Political Action Conference, which was also held last week in Orlando.
-Ronna McDaniel, chairwoman of the Republican National Committee and Romney’s niece, said, “White supremacy, neo-Nazism, hate speech and bigotry are disgusting and do not have a home in the Republican Party,” comments Romney cited on CNN’s “State of the Union.”
+Ronna McDaniel, chairwoman of the Republican National Committee and Romney’s niece, said, “White supremacy, neo-Nazism, hate speech and bigotry are disgusting and do not have a home in the Republican Party,” comments Romney cited on “State of the Union.”

 Romney also denounced former president Donald Trump and other Republicans for complimenting Putin in what the senator called “almost treasonous” comments.

-The Republican Jewish Coalition quickly condemned Greene’s attendance and called her and Gosar’s participation “appalling and outrageous.”
+The Republican Jewish Coalition quickly condemned Greene’s attendance at AFPAC as “appalling and outrageous.”
 Sen. Rick Scott (R-Fla.) criticized what he called “racial politics” but said he “completely disagrees” with Greene speaking at AFPAC, CBS News reported.

-On Saturday, Greene defended herself to CBS News, denouncing the attacks against her as “identity politics” and an attempt to “cancel” her.
-She also said she didn’t know about Fuentes’s views and spoke at the conference not because she agreed with the organizers, but to engage with an audience about what she believes.
+On Sunday, Greene defended herself to CBS News, denouncing the attacks against her as “identity politics” and an attempt to “cancel” her.
+She also said she didn’t know about Fuentes’s views and spoke at the conference not because she agreed with the organizers but to engage with an audience about what she believes.

 “It doesn’t matter if I’m speaking to Democrat union members or 1,200 young conservatives who feel cast aside and marginalized by society,” Greene said in a statement to CBS News.
 “The Pharisees in the Republican Party may attack me for being willing to break barriers and speak to a lost generation of young people who are desperate for love and leadership.”

 Greene has a history of making inflammatory comments.
-In 2018, she blamed California’s wildfires on “Jewish space lasers” in a Facebook comment that surfaced last year, Forbes reported.
+In 2018, she blamed California’s wildfires on a “laser” beamed from space in a Facebook post that surfaced last year, Forbes reported.
 Last year, she equated safety measures designed to stop the spread of the coronavirus with the Holocaust, The Post reported.
-Before she was first elected in 2020, she claimed the school shooting at Marjory Stoneman Douglas High School in Parkland, Fla., was a hoax, according to NPR.
+Before she was elected in 2020, she claimed the school shooting at Marjory Stoneman Douglas High School in Parkland, Fla., was a hoax, according to NPR.

-Romney slammed her for those comments, too, telling reporters in February 2021 that the Republican party “should have nothing to do with Marjorie Taylor Greene,” NPR reported.
+Romney slammed her for those comments, too, telling reporters in February 2021 that the Republican Party “should have nothing to do with Marjorie Taylor Greene,” NPR reported.

 “It’s important for us to separate ourselves from the people that are in the wacky weeds,” he said, “and if we don’t, then our opposition tries to brand us with their image and with their point of view.”